whoinlee/stretchDaily108_vanillaJS/p_062_1014-D3-IndexChart/README.md

 ## NOTE

-The chart is originally sourced from [Observable](https://observablehq.com/@d3/index-chart).
+This chart is originally sourced from [Observable](https://observablehq.com/@d3/index-chart).